HamedAlemo/advanced-geo-python/lectures/13_raster.md

 - Maps of tree height derived from LiDAR data.
 - Elevation values for a region.

-Some rasters contain categorical data where each pixel represents a discrete class such as a landcover type (e.g., “forest” or “grassland”) rather than a continuous value such as elevation or temperature.
+Some rasters contain categorical data where each pixel represents a discrete class such as a land cover type (e.g., “forest” or “grassland”) rather than a continuous value such as elevation or temperature.
 Some examples of classified maps include:

 - Land cover / land use maps.
 - Tree height maps classified as short, medium, and tall trees.